Due to an increase in crossbreeding in the past few decades, designer dog breeds are very popular these days.

 3 Little-Known Facts about Pom-A-Pug Puppies

-- The early Pomeranian was a larger farm dog which was used for sheep herding activity.
+- The early Pomeranian was a larger farm dog that was used for sheep herding activity.

 - Queen Victoria of England is credited for breeding today’s smaller size Pomeranian.